MicrosoftDocs/visualstudio-docs/docs/code-quality/walkthrough-analyzing-managed-code-for-code-defects.md

 ms.workload:
   - "dotnet"
 ---
-# Walkthrough: Static code analyses for code defects
+# Walkthrough: Use static code analysis to find code defects

 In this walkthrough, you'll analyze a managed project for code defects by using the code analysis tool.